PROJECT CASE STUDY

 The current landscape of accessing HSE services is fragmented and challenging for patients.

-Key pain points include difficulty finding urgent care, often struggling to quickly locate the nearest and most appropriate urgent or emergency care facility, especially outside of regular GP hours, with information about available services being scattered and hard to find.
+Key pain points include difficulty finding urgent care, often struggling to quickly locate the nearest and most appropriate urgent or emergency care facility, especially outside of regular GP hours.

 I envisioned a user-friendly platform accessible via web, mobile application and a WhatsApp chatbot powered by AI, providing patients with a single point of access for various HSE services and information.